openaps/docs/docs/docs/Understanding OpenAPS-Overview/communication-support-channels.md

 ### Other online forums
 Those in the #OpenAPS community are frequently found in other forums, such as on Twitter (using [the #OpenAPS hashtag](https://twitter.com/search?f=tweets&vertical=default&q=%23OpenAPS&src=typd), as well as [#WeAreNotWaiting](https://twitter.com/search?f=tweets&vertical=default&q=%23WeAreNotWaiting&src=typd)) and on Facebook in the ["CGM In The Cloud"](https://www.facebook.com/groups/cgminthecloud/) and ["Looped"](https://www.facebook.com/groups/TheLoopedGroup/)group.

-### Google Group - everyone is welcome to join!
+### Google Group
-A google group focused on #OpenAPS development work can be found [here](https://groups.google.com/d/forum/openaps-dev).
+A google group focused on #OpenAPS development work can be found [here](https://groups.google.com/d/forum/openaps-dev) - everyone is encouraged and welcome to join!
 You can add yourself directly to the group.
-It's worth setting your preferences to receive all email from the group; there's not a huge volume.
-However, please note that troubleshooting questions about rig setups are best posted to Slack or Gitter - email tends to be slower and you will likely be redirected to another channel if you're actively working to resolve a setup problem.
+It's worth setting your preferences to receive all email from the group; there's not a huge volume, and this is one of the ways we share updates about hardware or release announcements if you're not hanging out on Gitter or Facebook or Twitter.
+However, please note that troubleshooting questions about rig setups are best posted to Gitter or Slack - email tends to be slower and you will likely be redirected to another channel if you're actively working to resolve a setup problem.